Without a doubt WordPress has enabled my websites to achieve a level of design and marketing lacking from previous static sites I’d built for myself.

 A theme is a template design that can be reverse engineered with new features or used out of the box.

 You could compare WordPress themes to Lego because, well… you need to use the supplied pieces to assemble your model.
-Naturally, you can go “off-script” to bend the design rules a little, ending up with a model that is similar to but unlike what you started out creating.
+Naturally, you can go “off-script” to bend the design rules a little, ending up with a model that is similar to but unlike what you started out with.

 These themes are pre-developed with dozens of customisation options.
 They are used by both novice and expert developers, comprising over 43 million websites.

-Whatever you do, the chances are either you or your webmaster will spend considerable time modifying the style.css file to change the appearance, for which I use Dreamweaver. or Notepad++ to do this.
+Whatever you do, the chances are either you or your webmaster will spend considerable time modifying the style.css

-A WordPress theme can be developed so much that the resulting design is totally unrecognisable from how it looked originally.
 It would be like customising a car, going so far as to change the bodywork but keeping the chasse as it is.

 There’s millions of tutorial websites dedicated to helping and supporting in your design efforts.

 There are several good native themes produced by Automattic bundled with all default installations of WordPress.
-You’ll see themes with names like TwentyNineteen and TwentyTwenty which are stock templates released every year, and many developers act as a starting point for customisation.
+You’ll see themes with names like TwentyTwentyFour which are stock templates released every year, and many developers use these as a starting point for customisation.

 It’s possible to switch to a different theme anytime by choosing the “themes” tab from the menu fly-out inside the WP dashboard.